codeadapted/multisite-author-bio/README.md

-# multisite-author-bio
+# Multisite Author Bio

-Allows you to seamlessly add user bio variations for WordPress
+Multisite Author Bio allows you to add unique user biographical information for each Multisite instance.

+Plugin needs to be network activated.